 It was about that time I decided to take a sabbatical from my job and life.
 My friend Chris and I came up with the crazy idea of taking a trip around the world to chase summer for a year.
 We pulled out a map of the world and began plotting our course.
 Chris insisted that one of the stops along the way had to be India; she had been sponsoring a young boy there and wanted to meet him.
 I was skeptical and thought she was wasting her money.
 I doubted she was making a difference and told her that it was a scam.

 In January 2000, we set out on our global journey.
 By May we had made our way to India and the small, rural village where Manus, Chris’ sponsored child, lived.
 Upon our arrival, we received a ceremonial welcome from the entire village.
 Chris was absolutely thrilled to meet Manus and see how her money had been helping him and his family.
 I couldn’t believe that he was real.

 We would soon learn that Manus and his family were the lucky ones.

 A few days later we were invited to dinner at the home of a local family.
 Nothing could have prepared us for what we were to encounter there.
 When we arrived, more than a hundred beautiful, hungry, smiling, parentless children greeted us.
-Our host, Damodar Sahoo, had taken in an orphan child nearly two decades before; over the years he had continued to take in children until his “family” numbered more than a hundred.
+Our host, Damodar Sahoo, had taken in an orphaned child nearly two decades before; over the years he had continued to take in children until his “family” numbered more than one hundred.

-A few months later I filed the paperwork and my tiny, start-up nonprofit became official.
-Donors and sponsors stepped up immediately in order to help these vulnerable children.
-Miraculously, people of all ages, from all walks of life, and from all socio-economic backgrounds have joined us in this journey over the years.
-Hundreds have come to India to meet the children we support, and many more have become monthly donors and are financially committed to our work.
-We’re appropriately named.
+A few months later I filed the paperwork and my tiny, nonprofit was born.
+Donors stepped up immediately to help these vulnerable children.
+Miraculously, people of all ages, from all walks of life, and from all socioeconomic backgrounds have joined us on this journey over the years.
+Thousands of people have taken a stand for children and donated to support our mission.
+Will you be one of them?